IMPACT Grant Program

 • Is the project replicable?
 Is the project’s impact sustainable?
 Please explain.

 • Is any portion of the project being funded by another source, and/or is this project part of a larger funding proposal?
 Will there be other support for the project (in-kind, matching funds, etc.)?
+(Note: Demonstration of available additional support will be factored into the evaluation/scoring process.)

 • A letter of support signed by an official of the sponsoring organization, which includes: